Giorgi Gocholeishvili

-Giorgi Gocholeishvili (გიორგი გოჩოლეიშვილი; born 14 February 2001) is a Georgian professional footballer who plays as a right-back for club Hamburger SV on loan from Ukrainian Premier League club Shakhtar Donetsk.
-He also plays for the Georgia national team.
+Giorgi Gocholeishvili (გიორგი გოჩოლეიშვილი; born 14 February 2001) is a Georgian professional footballer who plays as a right-back for club Cádiz, on loan from Ukrainian Premier League club Shakhtar Donetsk, and the Georgia national team.

 He has won the Ukrainian Premier League and the Georgian Cup.

 Club career

 Saburtalo

 Giorgi Gocholeishvili was born in Kutaisi and is a product of the Saburtalo Tbilisi academy.
 He made his debut for the club in the 2020–21 UEFA Europa League first qualifying round match against Cypriot club Apollon Limassol on 27 August 2020, which Saburtalo would go on to lose 5-1.
 He made his league debut for the club on 13 September 2020 in a 2020 Erovnuli Liga match against Merani Tbilisi, which ended in a 0-0 draw.
 By 2021, Gocholeishvili had become a starting player for the team and would help them win the 2021 Georgian Cup after a 1–0 win against Samgurali Tsqaltubo in the final, his first ever trophy.

 At the end of 2022, Gocholeishvili was named in the best XI players of the 2022 Erovnuli Liga season.

 In total he played 85 matches, scored 8 goals and assisted 12 for Saburtalo Tbilisi.